ValarMorghulis12138/shanghai-sanshin-shimasenkai/README.md

 ## License

-This project is private and intended for Shanghai Sanshi Shimasenkai use only.
+This project is private and intended for Shanghai Sanshin Shimasenkai use only.